skip to main content

 How To Watch 24 Hours of Le Mans on TV in the US

-Don’t miss endurance racing’s most prominent event when the 24 Hours of Le Mans comes to MOTOR TREND and Max’s B/R Sports Add-On this June.
+Don’t miss endurance racing’s most prominent event when the 24 Hours of Le Mans comes to MOTOR TREND and Max this June.

 The 24 Hours of Le Mans is the ultimate showdown in motorsport endurance.
-Since 1923, drivers have been pushing the limits to see who can conquer the most distance within 24 hours.
-And you can watch this year’s Le Mans Centenary on MOTOR TREND and B/R Sports on Max.
+Since 1923, drivers have been pushing the limits to see who can conquer the most distance within 24 grueling hours.
+And you can watch this year’s Le Mans on MOTOR TREND and Max.

-The epic race is part of the FIA World Endurance Championship and holds a prestigious spot in the Triple Crown of Motorsport.
-Only driver Graham Hill has won F1’s Monaco Grand Prix, the Indy 500, and Le Mans.
+Beyond its incredible test of will, this epic race is a cornerstone of the FIA World Endurance Championship (WEC).
+It also holds a prestigious spot in the Triple Crown of Motorsport.
+Only the legendary Graham Hill has won all three races: F1’s Monaco Grand Prix, the Indy 500, and Le Mans.

 Whether you’re a diehard racing fan or just someone who loves fast cars, you won’t want to miss this year’s race.
 Keep reading for more on how to watch the 24 Hours of Le Mans in the U.S.